ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/revisions/including.markdown

 using `.AddParameter`.

 * If the provided date matches the creation date of a document revision, this revision will be included.
-* If no exact match is found, the revision whose date precedes the date you provided will be included.
+* If no exact match is found, the nearest revision to precede it will be included.
+   * E.g. -
-  E.g., If the date you provided is between that of revision #49 and revision #50, revision #49 will be included.
+     If the date you provided is `Aprl 7 2020`,
+     and it is located between two existing revisions dated `April 2 2020` and `April 11 2020`,
+     the `April 2` revision will be included.
 * If no revisions exist, an empty `IncludeRevisions` object will be returned.

 ---